Sailor Brinkley-Cook Shows Off Her Svelte Physique In A Cheeky Bikini During Golden Hour

 Model Sailor Brinkley-Cook thrilled her 188,000 Instagram followers with a beachy update on Thursday.
-The 22-year-old posted a series of snaps in which she wore a teensy bikini and flaunted her amazing figure in the warm glow of the setting sun.
+The 22-year-old posted a series of snaps in which she wore a tiny bikini and flaunted her amazing figure in the warm glow of the setting sun.

-The post received all manner of likes and comments over the course of the afternoon on which it was uploaded.
+The post received all manner of likes and comments over the course of the afternoon.
 By the end of the day, over 3,000 people had double-tapped their screens to show their appreciation for her stunning look — including her mom, supermodel Christie Brinkley.

 Christie also addressed her daughter in the comments section, complimenting her doppelganger's assets.